kbroman/Paper_SampleMixups/ReadMe.md

 The paper will appear at [G3](http://g3journal.org/content/early/2015/08/19/g3.115.019778.abstract), and is also available at [arXiv](http://arxiv.org/abs/1402.2633).

+**I'm still working out how to include the data, or links to the data (because they're _really_ big).
+  At the moment, this isn't fully reproducible.**

 The primary manuscript files are `samplemixups_nolegends.Rnw` and `samplemixups_supp_nolegends.tex`.